tesults/cypress-documentation/content/guides/references/legacy-configuration.md

 interact with the browser.

-Because GC adds additional time to the overall run, we've added the amount of time this routine has taken to the bottom of the Command Log in the Test Runner.
+Because GC adds additional time to the overall run, we've added the amount of time this routine has taken to the bottom of the Command Log in the test-runner.

 <DocsImage src="/img/guides/configuration/firefox-gc-interval-in-command-log.jpg" alt="GC duration shown"></DocsImage>